azavea/python-project-template/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── interm         <- Intermediate data that has been transformed │   ├── organized      <- Raw datasets that have been renamed or reorganized into a new folder structure but have not been changed at all
-    │   ├── processed      <- The final, canonical data sets for modeling │   └── raw            <- The original, immutable data dump │
+    │   ├── interm         <- Intermediate data that has been transformed │   ├── processed      <- The final, canonical data sets for modeling │   └── raw            <- The original, immutable data dump │